 Dennis Heenan created this group to answer questions from customers & motivate others:

-Here, members discuss the latest happenings in the world of social media:
+Here, members discuss the latest happenings (and issues) in the world of Instagram.

 Don't forget the Facebook marketing basics: it's not about you!

 As you provide value, it may take time for more members to join.

 Here are some ways of getting people into your group:

 - Email marketing (create a funnel to your group)

 - Customer service (promote the group as a way to get further help)

 - Send website traffic to your group